-He will speak in the program track From Lifespan to Healthspan at Aspen Ideas: Heath.
+He spoke in the program track From Lifespan to Healthspan at Aspen Ideas: Heath.

 Sandy Kominksy is having a rough day.
 The acting coach, played by Michael Douglas, on the award-winning Netflix show, The Kominsky Method, has just found out he’s got prostate cancer.
 On the upside, it’s the “slow-moving” kind that won’t likely kill him.

 “Show me a guy who has slow-moving cancer,” he mutters to himself, “and I’ll show you a guy who has cancer.”

 Kominsky sits on a park bench next to a playground and answers his phone.
 Watching the children play and listening to their chatter, his mood lightens.
 A kind of joy begins to settle in.
 Then he notices two moms staring at him and whispering to one another.
 They hurry their children off the swings -- and call the cops.

 “This woman on the playground, she thinks I’m a pedophile,” he says to his daughter on the phone.
 “Hey,” he shouts to the moms while getting up to leave, “I’m not a pervert.
 I’m an actor!”